Kishan-2112/-Data-Science-Business-Analytics-Internship-at-The-Sparks-Foundation/README.md

 Internship Category - Data Science and Business Analytics

-Task-1 : Prediction using Supervised ML.
+Task-1 : Prediction using Supervised Machine Learning.

 1.Predict the percentage of marks of an student based on the number of study hours.